 The NTA's Greater Dublin Area Strategic Transport Model, like all models, has certain limitations.
 One such limitation is that the model will continue to allocate demand to a service after its capacity is breached.
-In this instance, the BRT systems maximum 4,500pphpd. design capacity is However, а substantially higher peak loading of 5,400 is forecast.
+In this instance, the BRT systems maximum design capacity is 4,500pphpd.
+However, substantially higher peak loading of 5,400 is forecast.
 Given that the BRT system will be operating at 2 minute headways south of the Airport and that BRT infrastructure network will be shared with other Dublin Buses (and Bus Eireann and many other operators that use the Drumcondra corridor to access the City Centre) there is little or no potential to increase the frequency of service in order to cater for this level of demand.